Click here to learn about local plastic surgeons

 An arm lift typically takes one to three hours depending on the extent of the surgery.
 It may involve local anesthesia with intravenous sedation – leaving you awake, but not totally aware – or general anesthesia.

-To perform an upper arm lift, your surgeon will make incisions on the inside or back of your arm.
-Incisions may span from the underarm to just above the elbow.
-Some people may only require minimal incisions from the area where the inner, upper arm joins the armpit.
-This is known as a minimal incision arm lift.
+To perform an arm lift, your surgeon will make incisions on the inside or back of your arm.
+The incision pattern varies based on the extent of the surgery and your surgeon’s preferred method of treatment.
+Incisions typically span from the underarm to just above the elbow.

-You may be a candidate for a minimal incision arm lift if you have a small amount of extra skin located near the armpit.
-Others, such as people who have lost massive amounts of weight following bariatric surgery, may have more excess skin and will need an incision that runs from the elbow, along the arm pit and onto the side of the chest.
-Your incision pattern will vary based on the extent of the surgery and your surgeon's preferred method of treatment.
+Others, including people who have lost massive amounts of weight following bariatric surgery, may have more excess skin and need an incision that runs from the elbow to the arm pit and onto the side of the chest.

 Recovering From Your Arm Lift